 Purchase Rewards

-With the Ink Business Preferred Credit Card, Chase is paying out a flat reward rate of 3x Ultimate Rewards (UR) points per $1 on the first $150,000 spent on the following categories:
+With the Ink Business Preferred Credit Card, Chase is paying out a flat reward rate of 3x Ultimate Rewards® (UR) points per $1 on the first $150,000 spent on the following categories:

 All other purchases, plus additional purchases made from the bonus categories after maximizing the spending bonus, will earn 1 point per dollar spent.
-Learn more about Chase’s rewards categories on the Chase site.

 When redeemed for travel rewards, each point will be worth 1.25 cents each, and 1 cent for all other rewards.